 Mindfulness is deliberately paying attention, non-judgmentally ~ Jon Kabat-Zinn

-For many of us the state of being truly present is perhaps not such a familiar one – we spend parts of the day operating in some form of autopilot: arriving at a destination with no real memory of the journey; scrolling through Facebook while we’re eating, or thinking ahead about our reply instead of truly listening to someone.
-Our daily lives and our environment have helped foster some deeply ingrained habits that are not altogether healthy for us.
+For many of us the state of being truly present is perhaps not such a familiar one.
+Our daily lives and our environment have made it easy for us to zone out.
+We can spend parts of the day operating in some form of autopilot: arriving at a destination with no real memory of the journey; scrolling on our phones while we’re eating, or thinking ahead about our reply instead of truly listening to someone.

 Mindfulness is a life skill which helps us to pay attention to what is happening in our lives in the present moment; with ourselves, with others and our surroundings.
 In this intuitive and accessible state of presence, we can feel more connected, more clarity, more alive.

-This skill of Mindfulness is something that can be practised and which we can cultivate more deeply in our lives.
+We can practise this skill of Mindfulness and cultivate it more deeply in our lives.
 Through exercises and meditations, we learn to engage all of our senses to become fully present in our lives, work and relationships.

 As we recognise some of our habitual, perhaps unconscious, emotional and psychological reactions we can choose to step away from them and respond to events, thoughts and feelings in a more beneficial way.